Human sex ratio: Natural factors

 Scientific studies on human sex ratio are based on extensive birth and death records in Africa, the Americas, Asia, Australia, and Europe.
 A few of these studies extend to over 100 years of yearly human sex ratio data for some countries.
 These studies suggest that the human sex ratio, both at birth and as a population matures, can vary significantly according to a large number of factors, such as paternal age, maternal age, multiple births, birth order, gestation weeks, race, parent's health history, and parent's psychological stress.
 The trends in human sex ratio are not consistent across countries at a given time, or over time for a given country.
 In economically developed countries, as well as developing countries, these scientific studies have found that the human sex ratio at birth has historically varied between 0.94 and 1.15 for natural reasons.
+While considering the race, human sex ratio at birth is about 1.03 for Blacks and 1.06 for Whites.

 In a scientific paper published in 2008, the author states that conventional assumptions have been: